Medicaid expansion can save lives of infants and moms, study says

 Women in many rural counties are having to drive long distances to deliver their babies.Georgia is one of 14 states that have not adopted Medicaid expansion.
 However, Gov. Brian Kemp has led an initiative that could increase the number of Georgians in the government program.

-The uninsured rate for women of childbearing age is nearly twice as high in states that have not expanded Medicaid compared to those that have expanded Medicaid - 16% vs. 9% - the study said.
+The uninsured rate for women of childbearing age is nearly twice as high in states that have not expanded Medicaid compared to those that have expanded Medicaid (16 percent vs. 9 percent), the study said.

 States with the highest uninsured rates for women of childbearing age are Alabama, Alaska, Florida, Georgia, Idaho, Mississippi, Nevada, North Carolina, Oklahoma, South Carolina, Texas and Wyoming.
 Ten of those 12 states have not expanded Medicaid.